Content Sources

 • Number of content sources: This determines how many different content sources you can create and configure, from which the content will be retrieved.

-• Number of items: This determines the maximum number of items to retrieve from each content source.
-This means that even if we find 50 items in a content source, if your plan limits you to a maximum of 10 items, then only the first 10 items detected for each content source will be visible.
+• Number of items: This determines the maximum number of items that will be retrieved from each content source.
+This means that even if we find 50 items in a content source, if your plan limits you to a maximum of 10 items, then only the first 10 detected items will be visible for each content source.

 Content sources

-When accessing this section, a list is displayed with the available content sources, from where you can manage them.
+When accessing this section, a list of available content sources is displayed, from where you can manage them.

 Create a content source

 To add a new content source, click the "New Source" button.
-You will then see a popup from which you can select how to add the content:
+A popup will then appear from which you can select how to add the content:

-• From URL: In this option you will have to provide a URL that we will call periodically and automatically to retrieve the contents.
-A GET request will be made to this URL and the returned content must be in RSS/ATOM feed (XML) or JSON listing.
+• From URL: In this option, you will need to provide a URL that we will call periodically and automatically to retrieve the contents.
+A GET request will be made to this URL, and the returned content must be in RSS/ATOM feed (XML) format or a JSON list.

-• Upload a file: In this option you will have to upload a file with the contents you want to have available in the editor.
+• Upload a file: In this option, you will need to upload a file with the contents you want to have available in the editor.
 This would be a static content source.
-As if retrieving from a URL, the format must be RSS/ATOM feed (XML) or JSON listing.
+Just like if it were retrieved from a URL, the format must be RSS/ATOM feed (XML) or a JSON list.

-Depending on the option chosen, you will have to enter a name to identify the source and provide the URL or select the file with the predefined content of the source.
+Depending on the chosen option, you will need to enter a name to identify the source and provide the URL or select the file with the predefined content of the source.

-Clicking the "Create" button will create the new content source and you will be redirected to the edit view, where you can check if valid content has been detected or there has been a problem.
+By clicking the "Create" button, the new content source will be created, and you will be redirected to the editing view, where you can check if valid content has been detected or if there has been any problem.

-If the number of contents detected is different from 0, then they have been successfully recovered.
+If the number of detected contents is different from 0, then they have been successfully retrieved.
 If the number of detected contents is equal to 0, then one of the following problems has occurred:

-• Failed to retrieve content from the provided URL or the uploaded file has no content.
+• Content could not be retrieved from the provided URL, or the uploaded file has no content.

-• The detected content is not in a valid format.
+• The detected content does not have a valid format.

-• The content has a valid format but contains 0 entries or an empty listing.
+• The content has a valid format but contains 0 entries or an empty list.

-When there is a problem retrieving the contents of the feed, a warning appears both in the edit view and in the main list of content sources (next to the date and time of last reload).
+When there is a problem retrieving the contents from the source, a warning will appear both in the editing view and in the main list of content sources (next to the date and time of the last reload).

-Remember that it is possible to contribute the content of a source with two different formats.
+Remember that it is possible to provide the content of a source in two different formats.

 RSS/ATOM feed (XML)

-If you have a website, such as a blog or an e-commerce, where you have configured a feed or RSS / ATOM feed, you will simply have to enter its associated URL and you can access the list of elements described in that feed.
+If you have a website, such as a blog or an e-commerce site, where you have configured an RSS/ATOM feed, you simply need to enter its associated URL, and you will have access to the list of items described in that feed.

-If you do not have an RSS/ATOM feed, you can also prepare an endpoint that, in case of GET requests, returns a list of JSON describing elements of interest, such as products from your online store.
-In this case, the JSON object must have specific keys to be able to recognize the different elements, these being:
+If you do not have an RSS/ATOM feed, you can also prepare an endpoint that, upon GET requests, returns a JSON list describing items of interest, such as products from your online store.
+In this case, the JSON object must have specific keys to recognize the different elements, which are:

 • title: This represents the title associated with the item